Sbagni/Mission-to-mars/README.md

 ![mission_to_mars](https://github.com/Sbagni/Mission-to-mars/blob/master/mission_mars.png)

-**Scraping**
+**Web Scraping**

 We used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter for initial scraping.Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of scraping and analysis tasks.
-The following outlines what we scraped.

-**NASA Mars News**
+**1. NASA Mars News**

 We scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
 Assigned the text to variables that one can reference later.